This is seriously the BEST Banana Nut Bread with Pecans! It’s moist and tender, with pecans inside and on the top.

 Then, put the hand mixer away!
 This next part is key to a soft and tender banana bread.
 We’re going to fold in the dry ingredients (all-purpose flour, baking soda, and salt) by hand.
 If you do it with a mixer, the loaf can get tough.

-Fold in the pecans, too, then spread the batter into a greased 9×5 inch bread pan that’s lined with parchment paper.
+Fold in the pecans, too, then spread the batter into a greased 9×5 inch bread pan that’s lined with parchment paper (I think this allows you to remove the bread so much more easily.
+No need to line the sides—just the bottom.

 Bake the banana loaf for 60–70 minutes at 350°F, or until a toothpick inserted into the center comes out clean.
 The loaf should bake in the center of the oven.